Railways.

 A southbound Merseyrail train for Hunts Cross leaves Sandhills station.

 The Glasgow Subway is a city-specific system operated by a local transport authority - it is not part of the former British Railways.
 When it opened in 1896 it became the only underground railway system 'anywhere' globally to feature cable haulage.
-Electrification came in 1935 using an outside third rail energised at 600v dc.
+Electrification came in 1935 using an outside conductor rail energised at 600V DC.

 See caption for picture information.
 See caption for picture information.